Research with undergrads

 • Hire more students as lab techs.
 They are undergrads, they are cheap, and their primary qualifications are that they are reliable and want money.
 Be very explicit with them: they’re not research students; they are doing campus jobs.
 Pull these students from a separate population than the population of students who want to do research with you, because the students who want to do research with you should be able to do research projects, not just jobs.

 • Hire professionals.
-Secretarial support can manage surveys; professional transcription services can transcribe your data or caption your videos (I used to use rev.com, but now I work with a fabulous human transcriptionist).
+Secretarial support can manage surveys; professional transcription services can transcribe your data or caption your videos (I used to use AI transcription, but now I work with a fabulous human transcriptionist).

 • Do different research.
 There’s plenty of great video-based research which uses the video as primary data and never transcribes.
 Or consider online surveys instead of paper, observations instead of interviews, or collaboration with different institutions.